 For transparency purposes, should a complainant have the right to post its written submissions, if any, publicly?
 To have any meetings recorded and transcribed?

-Decision Making
+Decision Making:

 In each case, a single or 3 member panel will be drawn from standing panels.
 In single member panel, ICANN and complaining party agree on panelist.
 In 3-member panel cases, each party selects one panelist, and those panelists select a third.

+We anticipate that the Standing Panel would draft, issue for comment, and revise procedural rules.
+Focus on streamlined, simplified processes with rules that are easy to understand and follow.

+Panel decisions will be based on each IRP panelist’s assessment of the merits of the claimant’s case.
+The panel may undertake a de novo review of the case, make findings of fact, and issue decisions based on those facts.
+All decisions will be documented and will reflect a well-reasoned application of the standard to be applied (i.e., the Statement of Mission, Guarantees, and Core Values.

 Questions and Open Issues:

 When is a single member panel appropriate, when is a 3-member panel appropriate?

 Can a complainant elect a 3-member panel in any case?
 If so, is cost shifting appropriate?

-Standing Panel to draft, issue for comment, and revise procedural rules.
-Focus on streamlined, simplified processes with rules that are easy to understand and follow.

-Panel decisions will be based on each IRP panelist’s assessment of the merits of the claimant’s case.
-The panel may undertake a de novo review of the case, make findings of fact, and issue decisions based on those facts.
-All decisions will be documented and will reflect a well-reasoned application of the standard to be applied (i.e., the Statement of Mission, Fundamental Commitments, and Core Values.

-Decision

-By simple majority.
+Decision:

+Panel decisions (where there is more than one panelist) would be determined by a simple majority.
 Alternatively, this could be included in the category of procedures that the IRP itself should be empowered to set.

+The CCWG recommends that IRP decisions be “precedential” – meaning, that deference should a panel give to prior decisions?
+By conferring precedential weight on panel decisions, the IRP can provide guidance for future actions and inaction by ICANN decision-makers, which is valuable.
+It also reduces the chances of inconsistent treatment of one claimant or another, based on the specific individuals making up the decisional panel in particular cases.
+But this makes it more likely that a “bad” decision in one case affects other cases going forward.

+Questions and Open Issues:

+On balance, the CCWG believes that IRP decisions should create precedent for future decisions.
+Do you agree?
+What degree of deference should prior decisions have?

-Accessibility and Cost
+Accessibility and Cost:

-ICANN to bear administrative the costs of maintaining the system (including Panelist salaries); Panel to determine filing fees for claimants.
-Panel may provide for loser pays/fee shifting in the event it identifies a challenge or defense as frivolous or abusive.
+The CCWG recommends that ICANN would bear the administrative the costs of maintaining the system (including Panelist salaries).
+The Panel may provide for loser pays/fee shifting in the event it identifies a challenge or defense as frivolous or abusive.
 ICANN should seek to establish access to pro bono representation for community, non-profit complainants.

 Panel should complete work expeditiously; issuing a scheduling order early in the process, and in the ordinary course should issue decisions within a standard time frame.